zorael/kameloso/README.md

 # News

-* Readme now has a news section!
-* segfault seems gone in 2.079.1?
+* compiler segfaults are back.
-* experimental `automodes` plugin, please test
+* experimental `automodes` plugin, please test.
 * the `printer` plugin can now save logs to disk.
 Regenerate your configuration file and enable it with `saveLogs` set to `true`.
 It can either write lines as they are received, or buffer writes to write with a cadence of once every PING, configured with `bufferedWrites`.
 By default only homes are logged; configurable with the `logAllChannels` knob.
-Needs testing and feedback
+Needs testing and feedback.
-* direct **imgur** links are now rewritten (to the non-direct HTML page) so we can get a meaningful page title, like stale YouTube ones are
+* direct **imgur** links are now rewritten to the non-direct HTML page so we can get a meaningful page title, as we do stale YouTube ones.
-* remember to `dub upgrade` to get a fresh `dlang-requests` (~>0.7.0)
 * all* (non-service) plugins can now be toggled as enabled or disabled in the configuration file.
-Regenerate it to get the configuration file entries
+Regenerate it to get the needed entries.
-* New `whitelist`/`blacklist` handling needs testing
-* plugins can now mix in the slimmer `MinimalAuthentification` mixin rather than the full `UserAwareness` if they don't need `ChannelAwareness` and/or access to the `state.users` array

 # Getting started